pchuck/etf-leverage-comparator/leveraged_etf_analysis.md

 ## Analysis

 All analysis below is performed in R, and the code to transform and manipulate the data is shown for reproducibility.
+Source code for the custom functions can be found at [github.com/pchuck/etf-leverage-comparator](https://github.com/pchuck/etf-leverage-comparator).